 Most of these publications don’t ask for reading fees, and all of them are respectable.
 Though “bloggy” and student-led publications are among the easiest poetry journals to get into, I urge poets to send their work in to magazines with a wider readership and higher editorial standards.

 How do you find those?
 It’s pretty tough, so here’s a list of literary journals for new poets that has been vetted by a real poetry editor.
 Getting published in any of these is something to be proud of.
-They’re in no particular order, so have at it!
+They’re in no particular order, so have at it.

-If your worked gets picked up by a lot of these publications, then you’re ready to move up to the next tier.
-Here are some respected poetry magazines that are much more selective.
+If your poetry gets published by a lot of these publications, then you’re ready to move up to the next tier; here are some respected poetry magazines that are much more selective.
 And if you’re looking for other ways to step into the professional world of poetry publication, check out my guide to starting a poetry blog on WordPress.

-Poetry Magazines with High Acceptance Rates (in 2020):
+List of Poetry Magazines with High Acceptance Rates

 Getting published in any of these poetry journals is something to be proud of.
 While they are selective, they aren’t as exclusive as a lot of higher-tier publications.
 This is a great sweet spot for emerging poets who want to publish their work in great magazines with editorial standards.